 Mr Chris Burns, PE Teacher and School Coordinator

 Chris is from England and graduated with BSc Honours in Sports Science from the University of Bolton in 2004 and holds a Post Graduate Diploma in Education from the same University.
 He coached youth football for 5 years in the USA where he was co-founder and head coach of English Premier Soccer Camps and Clinics in Massachusetts.
 Chris has many years experience teaching whole school physical education across British Curriculum and International Baccalaureate schools in the UK, Egypt, United Arab Emirates and Jordan.
 Chris likes to make lessons engaging, challenging and fun.

-Mr Bozidar Bukilic, English Teacher
+Mr Bozidar Bukilic, English and Global Perspectives Teacher

 Božidar Bukilić is an IB and IGCSE English teacher and examiner.
 He has a BA in English Language and Literature (graduated summa cum laude) and a joint double MSc degree in Computational Linguistics from the Autonomous University of Barcelona and the University of the Algarve.
 He has been teaching English in Spain and Peru in international British colleges.
 He has a passion for learning languages, child language acquisition, and forensic linguistics.

 Mr Mladen Begovic, Secondary Maths, IGCSE Maths and Physics Teacher

 Miss Ana Nikolic, Secondary Science, IGCSE Biology and Chemistry, Global Studies Teacher